anirbanshaw24/appsilon_ships/README.md

 ### Notes
 - Shiny semantic is used wherever suitable.
 In some places, fluidrow have been used as it easily adjusts to various devices like mobile, tablets and desktops.
-- Certain preprocessing have been performed on the raw dataset and the rdata image has been saved.
-When the app loads, this rData image is read and objects loaded to the memory.
-This achives much faster load times compared to reading the raw data and preprocessing it from scratch.
+- Certain preprocessing have been performed on the raw dataset and the data is saved in fst format.
+When the app loads, fst files are read and objects loaded to the memory.
+This achives much faster load times compared to reading from csv and preprocessing it from scratch everytime the app loads.
 - Waiter is used for loading screen.